radek-drw/Portfolio/README.md

   - If an input is not filled, a message is displayed indicating which input needs attention.
   - Inputs have placeholders that move to the top when clicked (using CSS focus).
   - If an input is not filled and loses focus, the placeholder and bottom border return to their original state.
+- **Form Submission**:
+  - When all fields are filled, the form submission is sent to the website owner's email address using PHP and PHPMailer with Composer.
+  - The form is checked on the server side again for validation to ensure all fields are correctly filled.
+  - In case of server errors, the user receives a message displayed as a 'toast' (popup message).
+  - If there is no internet connection when the form is submitted, the user gets a warning message displayed as a 'toast'.
+  - An animation is shown while waiting for the server response during form submission.
+Once a positive response is received, the animation disappears.
+  - All sensitive data in the PHP file is hidden in a `config.php` file.

 ### General

 - **Responsive Design**: The website is fully responsive and works on all devices.
+- **SEO and Social Media Meta Tags**: The website includes SEO enhancements and meta tags for better visibility on search engines and social media platforms.
 - **Webpack Configuration**: The project uses Webpack for bundling.

 ## Technologies Used